 2020 has undoubtedly been one of the most stress-inducing periods in working history with everything thrown into turmoil and leaving many of us having to adapt every aspect of our working life to get through it.
 Even I’ve had to look at other means of income as my usual revenue streams have been fairly dry.

-Towards the end of 2020, close to 200,000 people throughout the UK had been left with no employment and no backup plans to safeguard them.
+Towards the end of 2020, close to 200,000 people throughout the UK had been left with no employment and no backup plans to safeguard them requiring the help from foreign companies like this recruitment agency in Provo.
 Many people were quick thinking in taking online learning courses to help open new career paths.
 The old saying that a change is as good as a holiday was never more apt.

 Successfully transitioning into a new line of work takes a lot of willpower, but also preparation.
 Looking at how the market has been affected for these careers is a major starting point.
 One of the biggest shifts in the world despite the economic bounce is that of smart meter apprenticeships, with the changing of meters due to be implemented nationally over the next year and a major shortage of the skilled tradespeople required.

 Preparation comes from evaluating why you want to make the change also.
 Have you been wanting to make a change for a while, or is this a reaction to circumstance?

 In order to fuel your growth, you need to look at the various factors that will keep your momentum going.